-Globally, Azerbaijan stands at 173 in the ranking of 183 economies on the ease of getting electricity (figure 4.2).
-The rankings for comparator economies and the
+Globally, Azerbaijan stands at 175 in the ranking of 185 economies on the ease of getting electricity (figure 4.2).
+The rankings for comparator economies and the performers on these indicators may provide useful benchmarks.

 Figure 4.2 How Azerbaijan and comparator economies rank on the ease of getting electricity